Navanshu02/coursera-capstoneProjects/README.md

 # coursera-capstoneProjects

-This repository will server the master repo for all the Coursera Capstone Projects
+This repository will serve as the master repo for all the Coursera Capstone Projects